 Join or Start a Community Connections Support Group

-AAMDSIF is building Community Connections - volunteer-led local support groups - to create ongoing, local organizations supporting patients and families and to raise awareness and support for AAMDSIF programs.
-Find a Community Connection in your area.
+AAMDSIF is building Community Connections Support Groups - volunteer-led local support groups - to create ongoing, local organizations supporting patients and families and to raise awareness and support for AAMDSIF programs.
+Find a Community Connection here

 - Connect patients and families with each other and provide a local resource for peer support, information exchange, and education